-An Application (Application A499) has been received from the French government (Ministry of Agriculture, Food, Fisheries and Rural Affairs) to amend the Code to permit the sale of Roquefort cheese in Australia only.
-This Application has been made on behalf of French manufacturers and exporters of Roquefort cheese.
+Application A499 was received from the French government (Ministry of Agriculture, Food, Fisheries and Rural Affairs) to amend the Code to permit the sale of Roquefort cheese in Australia only.
+This Application was made on behalf of French manufacturers and exporters of Roquefort cheese.

-Roquefort cheese is a traditional French blue-veined cheese made from raw1 ewe's milk and subjected to a maturation period of at least 90 days.
-All cheese sold in Australia, including imported products, must comply with Standard 1.6.2 - Processing Requirements of the Code.
+Roquefort cheese is a traditional French blue-veined cheese made from raw ewe's milk1 and subjected to a maturation period of at least 90 days.
+All cheese sold in Australia, including imported products, must comply with Standard 1.6.2 - Processing Requirements, of the Code.
 Standard 1.6.2 requires milk or milk products used for the manufacture of this type of cheese to be pasteurised or thermised (a lesser heat treatment) in combination with a minimum storage period.
 Exceptions to this requirement do exist for other raw milk cheeses where these are:

-- expressly permitted within the Table to clause 3 to Standard 2.5.4 (Gruyere, Sbrinz and Emmental manufactured in accordance with specified Swiss regulations); or - exempted from the milk heat treatment requirement (extra hard grating cheeses only).
+- expressly permitted within the Table to clause 3 in Standard 2.5.4 (Gruyere, Sbrinz and Emmental manufactured in accordance with specified Swiss regulations); or - exempted from the milk heat treatment requirement (extra hard grating cheeses only).